AdobeDocs/commerce-operations.en/help/implementation-playbook/architecture/enterprise-blueprint.md

 - [**Webhooks**](https://developer.adobe.com/commerce/extensibility/webhooks/)—Use webhooks to automatically trigger interactions between Commerce and third-party systems.
 - [**Admin UI SDK**](https://developer.adobe.com/commerce/extensibility/admin-ui-sdk/)—Customize and enhance the Commerce Admin with new pages and features for your merchants.

-## SaaS microservices
+## Storefront services

-Adobe provides a rich set of intelligent, composable services built to deliver personalized commerce experiences at scale to help you support your key business goals.
+Adobe provides a rich set of intelligent, composable merchandizing services to help you support your key business goals.
+These services also provide APIs that are critical to optmizing performance at scale.

-Something about performance benefits of using SaaS APIs vs core

-Something about data modeling/catalog mgmt

-- [Data Connection](https://experienceleague.adobe.com/en/docs/commerce-merchant-services/data-connection/overview)—Unlock insights about your shoppers' buying behavior and create personalized shopping experiences across all channels with other Adobe Digital Experience products.
 - [Live Search](https://experienceleague.adobe.com/en/docs/commerce-merchant-services/live-search/overview)—Deliver smarter, faster and relevant results for shoppers with this AI-powered search tool.
 - [Product Recommentations](https://experienceleague.adobe.com/en/docs/commerce-merchant-services/product-recommendations/overview)—Add AI-fueled recommendations based on shopper behavior, popular trends, product similarity, and more.
 - [Catalog Service](https://experienceleague.adobe.com/en/docs/commerce-merchant-services/catalog-service/guide-overview)—Give your customers an optimized product experience while boosting performance, improving scalability, and increasing conversions.